vitormesquita/MSession/README.md

 }
 ```

-To create a `AuthManager` instance you will need to provide a `service` and optionally a `occupationGroup`
+To create an `AuthManager` instance you will need to provide a `service` and optionally a `occupationGroup`

 - `service`: Identifier to save and restore saved accounts and passwords.
-- `occupationGroup`: An access group will create items accross apps.
+- `occupationGroup`: An access group will create items across apps.

 Not specifying an `occupationGroup`(access group) will create items specific to each app.

-On AuthManager you can separete in two sections:
+`AuthManager` can be separated into two sections:

 - Save accounts and passwords (Keychain)
-- Use biometry authentication (Face/Touch ID)
+- Use biometric authentication (Face/Touch ID)

 ### Save accounts and passwords